yogabook / pathologie / Golfer’s elbow

 Asana practice and movement therapy

-As with all insertional tendinopathies, care must be taken not to trigger the pain, as any triggering of the pain can interfere with the healing process and thus maintain the pain phenomenon.
+As with all insertion tendopathies, care must be taken here to ensure that the pain is not triggered, as any triggering of the pain can disrupt the healing process and thus be likely to perpetuate the pain phenomenon.
 The rehabilitative strengthening exercises described in the yoga book are an exception.
 These are

-for the forearm-pronation-golfer’s elbow type: practicingsupination and pronation of the arm
+for the type forearm pronationgolfer’s elbow: practising supination and pronation of the arm

-Finger flexion golfer’s elbow: practise palmar flexion and dorsiflexion of the wrist, possibly also practisingradial abduction and ulnar abduction for wrist palmarflexiongolfer’s elbow,
+finger flexion-golfer’s elbow: palmar flexion and dorsiflexion of the wrist practice, for wrist palmar flexiongolfer’s elbow, possibly also practising radial abduction and ulnar abduction,

 which are among the most important therapeutic measures.
-It is therefore very helpful to first find out which type or mixed type of golfer‘ s elbow is present by testing for pain on extension and pain on exertion.
+It is therefore very helpful to test for extension pain and strain pain to find out which type or mixed type of golfer’s elbow is present.

-In deviation from the general rule of strictly avoiding the pain in question, the procedure described there can be used for the exercises described, in which the development of the pain that occurs is observed for 10 to 30 seconds in isometric contraction.
-If the pain subsides noticeably during this interval, this can be practiced up to three times a day, while the majority of the rehabilitative training should be carried out with little or no pain
+In the exercises described, the procedure described there can be used in deviation from the general rule of strictly avoiding the pain in question, in which the development of the pain that occurs is observed for 10 to 30 seconds in isometric contraction.
+If the pain subsides noticeably during this interval, this can be practised up to three times a day, while the majority of the rehabilitative training should be carried out with little to no pain

-An intensive upward dog position or downward dog position and their transitions would generally be very suitable triggers.
+An intensive head up dog position or head down dog position as well as their transitions would generally be very suitable triggers.
 Therefore, the palmar flexors of the wrist and the finger flexors must not be used to push the body backwards.
-This applies analogously to many other postures: what is otherwise desirable, namely to create stability and intensity of the posture from the forearm muscles and to achieve their fullest possible work, must be avoided here, as they or their insertion are too vulnerable for this.
+This applies analogously to many other postures: what is otherwise desirable, namely creating stability and intensity of the posture from the forearm muscles and working them as fully as possible, must be avoided here because they or their insertion is too vulnerable for this.

-Complete pronation of the arm may also need to be avoided.
-Instead, it is better to perform functional strengthening exercises that are easily scalable.
-These are mainly various exercises with dumbbells such as biceps curls or palmar flexion.
-In addition, it is important to check the stretching status and tone of the targeted muscles.
-The palmar forearm stretch and the palmar forearm stretch in upavista konasana are ideal for this.
-In the former, the elbow joint is flexed and is flexed further in the course of the exercise; in the latter, it is stretched throughout, which allows for a more intensive exercise, as the targeted muscles are located proximal to the elbow joint on the medial epicondyle of the humerus (hence the name), the position of which is therefore relevant to the extent of the stretch.
-The pain sensation at the insertion on the epicondyle should only be approached up to the pain threshold; the muscle heads themselves may of course report intense stretch sensations.
-If it can be seen that the pain at the epicondyle occurs in both postures when the fingers are flexed (palm on a block, fingers free) at a greater angle of dorsiflexion of the wrist, this is a sign that the flexor carpi ulnaris muscle is mainly responsible (although not necessarily solely) for the pain phenomenon.
+Complete pronation of the arm may also have to be avoided.
+Instead, it is better to perform functional strengthening exercises that are easy to scale.
+These are mainly various exercises with dumbbells such as bicep curls or palmar flexion.
+In addition, it is important to check the stretching status and tone of the targeted muscles, for which the forearm stretch palmar and the forearm stretch palmar in upavista konasana are excellent.
+In the former, the elbow joint is flexed and becomes more flexed as the pose progresses; in the latter, it is continuously extended, which allows for a more intense pose, as the targeted muscles proximal to the elbow joint attach to the medial epicondyle of the humerus (hence the name), the position of which is therefore relevant to the extent of the stretch.
+The pain sensation at the insertion at the epicondyle should only be approached up to the pain threshold; the muscle heads themselves may of course report intense stretch sensations.
+If it becomes apparent that the pain at the epicondyle occurs in both postures when performed with flexed fingers (palm on a block, fingers free) at a greater angle of dorsiflexion of the wrist, this is a sign that the flexor carpi ulnaris is being stretched. flexor carpi ulnaris is largely responsible (although not necessarily solely) for the pain phenomenon.

 Arm balances, the stability of which depends on the finger flexors both when performed correctly without „mouse holes“ and when performed incorrectly, should be avoided as long as the epicondylitis persists.
 The leaning handstand and the right-angled handstand can be performed without any problems if the affected muscles are not used.
 In the case of the handstand upswing, however, it is one of the important muscles that limit the movement of the shoulder towards the wall.
-The handstand is therefore unlikely to be suitable for less experienced people, as it is very difficult to find a level of use of the affected muscles that allows the movement of the shoulder towards the wall to be sufficiently limited and does not trigger the epicondylitis pain.
+The handstand is therefore unlikely to be suitable for the less experienced, as it may be very difficult to find a level of use of the affected muscles that allows the movement of the shoulder towards the wall to be sufficiently limited and, on the other hand, does not trigger the epicondylitis pain.
 The elbow position, on the other hand, can be performed without any problems or restrictions.
-The ardha vasisthasana and vasisthasana are difficult, as stability depends largely on the affected muscles.
-Both postures, and vasisthasana itself even more so, probably need to be avoided for a longer period of time.
+The ardha vasisthasana and vasisthasana are more difficult, as stability depends largely on the muscles involved.
+Both postures, and vasisthasana even more so, should probably be avoided for a longer period of time.